Yinwahkreher/yinwahkreher/README.md

 # 👋 Hi, I’m Yin Kreher

-I’m a **Learning Experience Designer, Instructional Strategist, and AI Enthusiast**.
+I’m a **Learning Architext, Learning Experience Designer, Instructional Strategist, and AI Enthusiast**.
 My passion is designing **human–AI collaborations** that make learning engaging, inclusive, and effective.

 I explore the intersections of: